Trusted WordPress tutorials, when you need them most.

 What Is Quick Edit in WordPress?

-Quick Edit is a built-in feature in WordPress that lets you make small changes to your content without opening the full editor.
+Quick Edit is a built-in WordPress feature that lets you make small changes to your content without opening the full editor.

 quick edit